-The Local User interface describes how to configure the system username, privilege and password for the web management login.
-To change the Name, privilege and Password, user just needs to input a new Name, select the Privilege and New Password then confirm the new password in this Local User section.
+The Local User interface describes how to configure the system user name and password for the web management login.
+To change the Name and Password, user just needs to input a new Name and New Password then confirm the new password in this Local User section.
 After finished, click Submit to apply the changes.
 Don't forget to Save the settings.
-Try to re-login with the new Username and Password.
+Try to re-login with the new User Name and Password.